orrymr/eloquent-javascript/06_Secret_Life_of_Objects/BetterNotes.md

 // → true
 ```

+This is because Rabbit binds to a constructor, and constructors are functions.
 NB: you can only call the constructor by using the `new` keyword.

 So, `Rabbit()` itself is the actual constructor.